Una (film): Plot

 Una finds Ray and they quarrel before reminiscing about their affair.
 Ray insists that he is not by nature a hebephile and was genuinely in love with her, and tells her that he is now married to a woman his age.
 To Una's surprise, he explains that he didn't intend to abandon her; he had needed a walk and a drink to clear his head before they would elope, but returned to find that she had left.
 Unable to deny their lingering attraction to one another, Una and Ray have sex, but before it goes too far, Ray abruptly leaves, leaving her feeling abandoned once again.

 Ray tells his co-worker Scott, who is afraid of being laid off, to escort Una out of the warehouse.
 She invites herself to Scott's flat, where she seduces him.
 After preparing for a large party later that evening, Ray has sex with his wife Yvonne at home with his eyes closed.
 Meanwhile, Una claims to be "Pete's" daughter, and persuades Scott to escort her to Ray's comfortable suburban home after being informed about the party.

 Upon arriving at the party, Scott quickly finds out that Una was lying upon introducing herself to Yvonne, and Ray is shocked to see Scott and Una arrive.
 Yvonne and Una talk briefly, and Yvonne hints that their marriage is not entirely happy.
 Una wanders upstairs, where she enters the room of Ray's 13-year-old stepdaughter and lies on her bed.
 The stepdaughter enters and demands an explanation why she is there.
 Una quickly leaves the house with Ray, Yvonne, and Scott following along.
-Ray approaches Una and denies her wordless accusation of possibly abusing his stepdaughter and insists again that Una was "the only one" before he kisses her in the cheek.
+Ray approaches Una and denies her wordless accusation of possibly abusing his stepdaughter and insists again that Una was "the only one" before he kisses her on the cheek.
 Ray sees Yvonne, his stepdaughter, and Scott had been looking on from a distance.
 Realizing Ray is unapologetic, a disappointed Una leaves the party and walks off into the dark while Ray returns to his observing family and friends.